Skip to contents

 In this cook book you will find recipes for using GGIR in specific non-default scenarios.

-Handling externally derived data
+Handling externally derived epoch data

 This refers to the situation where external software or hardware was used to derive epoch level aggregates from accelerometer data.